agapic/abracadabra/README.md

 <h4>What is Abracadabra?</h4>

 Simple.
 Abracadabra is a League of Legends application that analyzes gameplay changes over 2 major patches.
-Specifically, it analyzes the ability power items (or <b>magic</b> items, hence abracadabra) that were changed between patches 5.11 and 5.14.
+It was made with <b>Node.js, Postgres, Python, Handlebars, Express, and Async. </b>  Specifically, it analyzes the ability power items (or <b>magic</b> items, hence abracadabra) that were changed between patches 5.11 and 5.14.
 The inspiration came from Riot Games' (which owns League of Legends) API challenge 2.0.
 I had only learned about the challenge just a few days before the deadline, so I wasn't able to get the final product ready by then.
 Despite this, I continued hacking away at it.
 <br>

 There were many headaches involved with the making of this app, mainly with the async nature of Javascript/Node.
 But, you live and learn.
 There were things that needed to be done synchronously in this application, and rather than having a pentillion callbacks, I decided to just hack a quick python script together, and voila.
 You learn how important it is to have the right tool for the right job at your exposure.